Illinois Wesleyan Lands Bee Campus USA Certification

 intern and environmental studies major Janna Fitzgerald ’20 drafted apiary signage.

-“We decided to name the apiary after IWU President Lloyd Berthoff who was an entomologist
+“We decided to name the apiary after IWU President Lloyd Bertholf who was an entomologist

 and bee researcher,” Simeone said.
-“Janna inspected President Berthoff’s papers in
+“Janna inspected President Bertholf’s papers in

 the IWU archive and found a number of quotations related directly to bees.”